Structural risk minimization for quantum linear classifiers: Structural risk minimization for quantum linear classifiers

 Then, for every $\eta \in \mathbb{R}_{>0}$ and $0 < m \leq 2^n$ there exists a set of $m$ examples consisting of binary labeled $n$-qubit pure states that satisfies the following two conditions: \begin{enumerate}[label=(\roman*)] \item There exists a classifier $c \in \mathcal{C}^{( \eta)}_{\mathrm{qlin}}$ that correctly classifies all examples with margin $\eta/\sqrt{m}$. \item No classifier $c' \in \mathcal{C}^{( \eta')}_{\mathrm{qlin}}$ with $\eta' < \eta$ can classify all examples correctly with margin $\geq \eta / \sqrt{m}$. \end{enumerate} \end{restatable}

-In conclusion, Propositions~\ref{prop:expressivity_zeromargin} and~\ref{prop:expressivity_nonzeromargin} show that the quantity $r$ defined in Proposition~\ref{thm:vc} together with the Frobenius norms of the observables not only control the model's complexity (as shown in Propositions~\ref{thm:expected_error_vc} and~\ref{thm:expected_error_fs}), but that they also control the model's ability to achieve small training errors.
-However, note that tuning each model parameter actually achieves a different objective.
+In conclusion, in Proposition~\ref{thm:vc} we showed that in certain cases the rank of the observables control the model's complexity (e.g., if the observables have overlapping images), and in Proposition~\ref{prop:expressivity_zeromargin} we showed that the rank also controls the model's ability to achieve small training errors.
+Moreover, in Proposition~\ref{prop:expressivity_nonzeromargin} we similarly showed that the Frobenius norm not only controls the model's complexity (see Proposition~\ref{thm:fs_upperbound}), but that it also controls the model's ability to achieve large functional margins.
+However, note that tuning each model parameter achieves a different objective.
 Namely, increasing the rank of the observable increases the ability to correctly classify sets of examples, whereas increasing the Frobenius norm of the observable increases the margins that it can achieve.
 For example, one can increase the Frobenius norm of an observable by multiplying it with a positive scalar which increases the margin it achieves, but in order to correctly classify the sets of examples discussed in Proposition~\ref{prop:expressivity_zeromargin} one actually has to increase the rank of the observable.